 How to Make a Smoked Butterscotch Latte

-Let’s start by making the smoked butterscotch sauce.
+Let’s start by making the butterscotch sauce.
 Measure out unsalted butter, dark brown sugar, heavy whipping cream, and several drops of liquid smoke.

 Melt the butter in a saucepan, then whisk in the brown sugar until dissolved.
 Bring the mixture to a boil, then whisk in the cream and cook for 7 minutes.
 Pour into a glass jar or jug to cool, then add 15-20 drops of liquid smoke to give it a mild smoky flavor.